sentriz/gonic/README.md

 ```

 **note:** unfortunately if you do this above, you'll be compiling gonic locally on your machine
 (if someone knows how I can statically link sqlite3 and taglib, please let me know so I can distribute static binaries)

-or else you can run in docker, available on dockerhub as [sentriz/gonic](https://hub.docker.com/r/sentriz/gonic)
+###  ...with docker `x86_64`

-(for an ARM / raspberrypi image, please see [ugeek/gonic](https://hub.docker.com/r/ugeek/gonic))
+the image is available on dockerhub as [sentriz/gonic](https://hub.docker.com/r/sentriz/gonic)

 ```yaml
 # example docker-compose.yml